carefulcomputer/instacart/README.md

 ```
 npm install
 ```
-It should install all prerequisites.
+This command would install all prerequisites and show things like this on screen.
 ```
 > puppeteer@3.0.0 install....
 ```